Groups fight to keep gray wolf protections for most of US

-BILLINGS, Mont.
-(AP) — Wildlife advocates and environmental groups have announced that they are challenging the removal of federal protections for gray wolves across most of the U.S.
+BILLINGS, Montana (AP) — Wildlife advocates and environmental groups are challenging the removal of federal protections for gray wolves across most of the U.S.

-Two coalitions of groups filed formal notices over the past several days that they plan to sue the U.S. Interior Department in federal court unless protections are restored.
-The notices are required as a precursor to lawsuits brought under the Endangered Species Act.
+Two coalitions of groups have filed formal notices over the past several days that they intend to sue the Trump administration in federal court unless protections are restored.

-The Trump administration last week finalized a decision that ends longstanding federal safeguards for gray wolves in the Lower 48 states except for a small population of Mexican gray wolves in the Southwest.
+The Interior Department last week finalized a decision that ends longstanding federal safeguards for gray wolves in the Lower 48 states except for a small population of Mexican gray wolves in the Southwest.

 The move puts states and tribes in charge of overseeing the predators and could allow hunting to resume in Michigan, Minnesota and Wisconsin.